panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 **Note** LAMP is a software bundle consisting of Linux OS, Apache HTTP Server, MySQL relational database management system (RDBMS), and the PHP programming language.

+**Note** During the installation of MySQL, you will be asked to assign a root password.
+We simly use "root" as the password.